ixio/e64-bcrypt/README.md

 * If you have more than one account use the service name + account name as an identifier
 * If you need to change your password add a '*' to your usual identifier (remember that)
 * If you change your password frequently add a date you'll remember to your usual identifier
-* Changing the PREFIX constant to a long string allows for a customised version of the passwords
+* Changing the SALT constant to a long string allows for a customised version of the passwords, it is highly recommanded!